At Ramp, our customers upload two types of receipt images.

 Looking good!
 We only missed 6 screenshots2 out of almost 3000 images, a 99.8% overall accuracy.
 It's also quite speedy, due to the trick of downsizing the image to 100x100 pixels3.

-I quickly shipped this algorithm, and it now runs on the hundreds of millions of receipts Ramp processes a year.
+This lightweight algorithm now runs on the hundreds of millions of receipts Ramp processes a year.

 If this sounded interesting to you, Ramp is hiring!